Thursday, April 12, 2007

-I looked around but could only find delicate, expensive pieces of clothing calm (or wheelbound) children might wear without spoiling.
+I looked around but could only find delicate, expensive pieces of clothing only sleeping children might wear without spoiling.

-I might as well eat my pounds with a little ketchup on.
+I might as well eat my cash with a little ketchup on.

 In the end though, I found an item that an adult could use, although the bottle stated in contained perfume pour enfants.

 It was such an insane thought, I had to buy it.
 Besides, in the store it had that perfect lemon drop scent I've tried to find for years.
 But as we returned home, it turned out to smell very much like the Annick Goutal scents I already have.
 And sure enough, she was the creator of this scent too!
 Turns out she's the sister of the Bonpoint founders or something like that.

 I'll never forget the first time I wore Annick Goutal's Eau de Sud.
 Anders looked all confused and said "what's that smell? it smells just like that stuff they use to clean the men's room."

 Not the reaction you hope for after shelling out whatever you pay for a bottle of French perfume.